Best Iceland Tour Operators Compared 2026: Guide to Iceland vs. Arctic Adventures, Nordic Visitor, Iceland Tours, Reykjavik Excursions & Troll

 About the Awards

-The World Travel Awards are voted on annually by industry professionals and the public, and have been running since 1993; "Iceland's Leading Travel Agency" is the country's headline travel-industry recognition.
-Guide to Iceland has won it eight years in a row, from 2018 through 2025.
+The World Travel Awards have been presented annually since 1993 and are voted on by both travel industry professionals and the public.
+The title of "Iceland's Leading Travel Agency" is considered the country's premier travel industry recognition.
+Guide to Iceland has received this award for eight consecutive years, from 2018 through 2025.

-TripAdvisor Travelers' Choice is awarded based on volume and consistency of positive customer reviews.
+The TripAdvisor Travelers' Choice Award is based on the volume and consistency of positive customer reviews and ratings submitted by travelers worldwide.

 Where Each Operator is the Right Pick